 Opinions and Responses

-About the Tamagawa Cycling Road
+Regarding the Tamagawa Cycling Road

 In the first place, there should be an absolute rule that pedestrians have priority on this road.
 In fact, it is clearly stated on the Fuchu City side, and it is also clearly written on the road that bicycles should ride slowly along this line.